 Appointed by the Governor with Senate advice and consent, the Secretary of Labor heads the Department (Code Business Regulation Article, sec.
 2-102).

-The Secretary of Labor serves on the Governor's Executive Council, the Children's Cabinet, the Commerce Subcabinet, the Smart Growth Subcabinet, and the Governor's Warrior to Worker Council.
-The Secretary also chairs the P-20 Leadership Council of Maryland, and co-chairs the Correctional Education Council, and the Maryland Employment Advancement Right Now (EARN) Stakeholder Work Group.
+The Secretary of Labor serves on the Governor's Executive Council, the Governor's Artificial Intelligence Subcabinet, the Children's Cabinet, the Commerce Subcabinet, the Smart Growth Subcabinet, and the Governor's Warrior to Worker Council.
+The Secretary also chairs the Governing Board of the Maryland Longitudinal Data System Center, the P-20 Leadership Council of Maryland, the Joint Enforcement Task Force on Workplace Fraud, and co-chairs the Correctional Education Council, and the Maryland Employment Advancement Right Now (EARN) Stakeholder Work Group.

-As a member, the Secretary serves on the Apprenticeship 2030 Commission; the Asbestos Oversight Committee; Maryland Building Rehabilitation Code Advisory Council; the Interagency Disabilities Board; the Maryland Economic Development Commission; the Equal Pay Commission; the Equitech Growth Commission; the Maryland Green Building Council; the Governor's Commission on Hispanic Affairs; the Governor's Interagency Council on Homelessness; the State Coordinating Committee for Human Services Transportation; the Justice Reinvestment Oversight Board; the Maryland Longitudinal Data System Center Governing Board; tthe Council on Open Data; the State Board of Pilots; the Pricing and Selection Committee for Blind Industries and Services of Maryland and the Employment Works Program; the Task Force on Property Appraisal and Valuation Equity; the Interdepartmental Advisory Committee for Small, Minority, and Women Business Affairs; the Maryland Small Business Retirement Savings Board; the Maryland Veterans Trust; the Governor's Workforce Development Board; and the Youth Apprenticeship Advisory Committee.
+As a member, the Secretary serves on the Apprenticeship 2030 Commission; the Asbestos Oversight Committee; Maryland Building Rehabilitation Code Advisory Council; the Interagency Disabilities Board; the Maryland Economic Development Commission; the Maryland Entertainment Industry Council; the Equal Pay Commission; the Equitech Growth Commission; the Government Efficiency Commission; the Maryland Green Building Council; the Governor's Commission on Hispanic Affairs; the Governor's Interagency Council on Homelessness; the State Coordinating Committee for Human Services Transportation; the Justice Reinvestment Oversight Board; the Maryland Longitudinal Data System Center Governing Board; the Council on Open Data; the State Board of Pilots; the Pricing and Selection Committee for Blind Industries and Services of Maryland and the Employment Works Program; the Interdepartmental Advisory Committee for Small, Minority, and Women Business Affairs; the Maryland Small Business Retirement Savings Board; the Maryland Veterans Trust; the Governor's Workforce Development Board; and the Youth Apprenticeship Advisory Committee.

 In January 2022, the Office of Secretary moved from 500 North Calvert St., Baltimore, to 1100 North Eutaw St., Baltimore.

 The Office of Financial Regulation and the Department's six divisions report directly to the Secretary.
 The divisions are responsible for Family and Medical Leave Insurance, Labor and Industry, Occupational and Professional Licensing, Racing, Unemployment Insurance, and Workforce Development and Adult Learning.
-Also under the Secretary are communications and media relations.
+Also directly under the Secretary is the Office of Communications and Media Relations.
 The Office of Secretary is assisted by the Maryland Employment Advancement Right Now (EARN) Stakeholder Work Group.

 LOWER APPEALS DIVISION

-In October 2008, the Lower Appeals Division was established as an entity separate from the Board of Appeals (Chapter 660, Acts of 2008).
+In October 2008, the Lower Appeals Division was established by the General Assembly as an entity separate from the Board of Appeals (Chapter 660, Acts of 2008).

 The Division holds hearings on claimants' or employers' appeals from unemployment insurance claims determinations of the Secretary of Labor.
 Claimants may appeal determinations disqualifying them for benefits, and employers may appeal determinations allowing benefits.
 These hearings are conducted by hearing examiners, designated by the Division's Chief Hearing Examiner.
 Any aggrieved party may appeal a decision of a hearing examiner to the Board of Appeals.
 Final appellate recourse is to the courts of Maryland (Code Labor & Employment Article, secs.
 8-501 through 8-508).